-9.19 Noise levels generated by the development will fluctuate throughout the year depending on how many customers are using the seating area, and for significant periods of time there may not be a significant degree of disturbance.
-However, disturbance is likely to be greatest during the warmer summer period which is when residents are most likely to want to open windows and doors.
-Noise monitoring carried out by Environmental Health Officers has shown that noise from the development can result in a significant loss of amenity and a reduced standard of living for nearby residents that results in residents having to keep doors and windows closed.
-PPG states that where noise levels cause a material change in behaviour the planning process should be used to avoid this effect occurring.
+9.12 In this case noise monitoring carried out by Environmental Health Officers has shown that noise from the development results in a significant loss of amenity and reduced standard of living for nearby residents.
 It is officer opinion that due to the nature of the development it is not possible to mitigate this noise to an acceptable level.
-It is considered unreasonable for residents to have to close windows and doors to mitigate against noise.
+It is considered unreasonable for residents to have to close windows and doors to mitigate against noise, especially on warm summer evenings when the seating area use is likely to be busier.

-9.20 The concerns raised regarding anti-social behaviour are noted.
+9.13 The concerns raised regarding anti-social behaviour are noted.
 Designing out crime is a material consideration and Policy DM6.1 states that development should be designed to reduce opportunities for crime and anti-social behaviour.
 It is not considered that the design of the proposed seating area would result in any increase in anti-social behaviour given that the area is open and the portable toilet facility has been omitted.
 There are already areas of outside seating along the Fish Quay and there is no evidence to suggest that the proposal would have any greater impact than these existing areas.
 As set out above the general increase in noise and disturbance is considered to be harmful to residents and, in officer opinion, unacceptable.
 However, it is not considered that a refusal on grounds of increased anti-social behaviour would be justifiable.

-9.21 Northumbrian Police and residents have also raised concern regarding customers jumping into the River Tyne.
+9.14 Northumbrian Police and residents have also raised concern regarding customers jumping into the River Tyne.
 The quayside is open, and this is already a risk due to the proximity of the numerous drinking establishments along the Fish Quay to the river.
 While the proposed seating area is closer to the river, it is not considered that the additional safety risk posed by the development would be significant.

-9.22 Members need to consider whether the impact on existing occupiers is acceptable.
+9.15 Members need to consider whether the impact on existing occupiers is acceptable.
 It is officer opinion that the impact of the proposal on the living conditions of existing residents is not acceptable and that the development fails to comply with the NPPF and Policy DM5.19 of the Local Plan.